The parable of the lost-dead-prodigal son is about eating with sinners (Luke 15)

 We need to hear how, in fact, Luke starts chapter 15:

 “Now the tax collectors and sinners were all drawing near to hear him.
 And the Pharisees and the scribes grumbled, saying, ‘This man receives sinners and eats with them’ (vv.
 1-2).

-So, the issue is pretty clear: The temple-leadership had a problem with Jesus’ welcoming of the unclean, marginal, socially unacceptable to the table of fellowship.
+So, the issue is pretty clear: The temple-leadership had a problem with Jesus’ welcoming of the unclean, marginal, socially unacceptable and despised to the table of fellowship.
 What is often overlooked in the wider context is that Luke’s chapter 15 set of parables is surrounded (preceded and followed) by “feasting” and “eating” lessons.
 (We’ll get to this in a moment.)
 Additionally, Luke’s three-parable set is also about “feasting” and “eating.”
 For in both the first two Luke 15 parables, after what was lost is found, there is a gathering of friends and neighbors for rejoicing:

 “And when he comes home, he calls together his friends and his neighbors, saying to them, ‘Rejoice with me, for I have found my sheep that was lost’” (v.
 6).

 Likewise when the prodigal son returns, he is welcomed into a feast as the honored guest (vv.
 24-27).

 The wider narrative in Luke suggests that it is whom we invite to these “feasts” and times of “eating” that is at issue.
 For Luke 15 is bracketed by chapters/stories of "feasting" (i.e., "eating").
 First, there is the parable about proper kingdom table etiquette (the inviting of the marginal and socially unacceptable) vs. the acceptable social norms (chapter 14) and, then in the preceding chapter, the story of a rich man, who “feasted sumptuously” and poor Lazarus, “who desired to be fed with what fell from the rich man's table” (16:20-21).